 Multiple reports from outlets in Germany like Kicker and Sky Sports Germany indicated that the Sylla transfer hit a snag over concerns raised by NYCFC during Sylla's medical exam, supposedly conducted during the middle of last week in Manchester, England – the European base of operations for City Football Group, owners of New York City FC.

-No deal was reached on what was transfer deadline day in Germany, and Sylla took to his personal Instagram account this evening to address the swirl of rumor and speculation about his future, posting blue and white heart emojis (the club colors of Schalke) along with the message "SchalkeFansYou [sic] are crazy I'm coming home.
+No deal was reached on what was transfer deadline day in Germany, and Sylla took to his personal Instagram account on the evening of February 2 to address the swirl of rumors and speculation about his future, posting blue and white heart emojis (the club colors of Schalke) along with the message "SchalkeFansYou [sic] are crazy I'm coming home.
 MS" on his Stories.

 Back on January 25, a sequence of out-of-the-blue reports emerged stating that Sylla was on his way out of Schalke and to New York City FC.